 All submitted papers will be peer-reviewed.
 Papers with substantial comments or corrections will be returned to authors for revision.
 Papers which do not adhere to the guidelines for layout and formatting will not be accepted for publication.

-3. LAYOUT - FORMATTING OF MANUSCRIPT
+2. LAYOUT - FORMATTING OF MANUSCRIPT

 The style of the whole MS Word document should be set as 'Normal'.
 Page size is A4.
+It is recommended that you use the template available on the EGF 2022 website.

 Length of paper